 POS 160: Global Politics (SB & G)

-Admission requirements for the BS in political science
+Admission requirements for the political science degree

 You are considered a first-year student for application purposes if you have not attended college at all, or have fewer than 12 transferable credit hours (with a minimum 2.50 cumulative GPA).

 The College of Liberal Arts and Sciences takes a transdisciplinary approach to education with a vast spectrum of degrees in the social sciences, natural sciences and humanities.
 We inspire students to be socially aware, critical thinkers and global citizens.